chrismdp/tinyking/README.md

 This is an open source kingdom building game, that will live at https://tinyking.io.

 You are a tiny King, destined to make a name for yourself and your descendents!
 You take the role of the leader of a minature kingdom, initially just a few people in simple farmsteads.
 Your job is to get a bustling economy flowing purely through interacting with and directing your subjects through the seasons.
-You'll watch them grow, have families, form relationshps, and grow old, giving way to the next generation.
+You'll watch them grow, have families, form relationships, and grow old, giving way to the next generation.
 Along the way, your character too will pass his mantle on to their descendants.

 It's very much focused on the people and relationships as with my previous game [Sol Trader](https://soltrader.net/) - not everyone will be happy about your choices, and you'll have to deal with a number of difficult social situations along the way.